-However, upon visiting Israel in October 2018, I came to know the bitter truth — the green pastures David spoke of look nothing like the paradise of my childhood.
+However, upon visiting Israel in October 2018, I came to know the bitter truth -- the green pastures David spoke of look nothing like the paradise of my childhood.

 The reality of the Psalm 23 in which David's praise-song was set, was rugged and harsh desert landscape, just outside of Palestine.

 Stepping out in faith is not knowing that Peter walked on water.
 Faith is getting out of your own boat, whether you're wearing a life jacket or not, and whether you're knee deep in the water and surrounded by a storm or not, to still trust that God has plan for your life; knowing Holy Spirit will guide you; knowing Jesus will reach out to catch you; knowing Father will embrace you; and doing the impossible because God is a God of wonders.

 1 John 4:18 says that perfect love banishes the existence of fear.
 In other words, when we know and understand the love of God the Father, the Personification of Love who gave his Son to us as a gift of love, we come to experience the safety and protection that exists within love.

 During the summer holiday of 2018, I visited Liezl and Arthur at their home in Livingstone, Zambia.
 I met this lovely family in 2016, when they were visiting my home church in South Africa.
 I remember being excited by the way they spoke about Kingdom and ministry and travel, and we kept in touch.
 It was during this visit to Zambia, my second trip to Zambia with in a year, that God started speaking to me about strategic relationships.

 Testimony is a pretty powerful thing.
 The Hebrew word is Touwdah.
 It means attestation, confirmation, prophetic injunction attestation, to solemnly affirm, to confirm belief.